 Our Analysis and Test Results

 The Salomon Sense Ride 4 continues the tradition of the previous versions, offering an excellent mix of sensitivity for uneven trail terrain with enough cushion to get out and pound the pavement without grinding your knees into a fine powder.
 To our delight, little has changed from the Sense Ride 3 in terms of the Optivibe EVA foam, while the uppers have a thin mesh covering that allows for maximum breathability and helps the shoe dry out quickly.
-Like most Salomon shoes, these feature the quick-lace system with a little garage for the excess slack located on the tongue.
+Like most Salomon shoes, these feature a quick-lace system with a little garage for the excess slack located on the tongue.
 Love it or hate it, we find this lacing system comfortable and convenient, and we always appreciate that the laces never come untied.
 If you're looking for a shoe that can get you through a pavement approach and some hard-pack dirt roads on your way to the rolling singletrack, the Sense Ride 4 is a formidable option.

 This shoe offers plenty of protection from below and goes light on protection up top.
 Salomon employs a blend of EVA foam densities to protect the foot (and the whole body, really) from repetitive strikes on rock, dirt, and pavement.

 The Sense Ride 4 has a higher stack than most of the competition (other than shoes from Hoka One One), giving you plenty of cushioning for trails and just enough for pavement.
 Just keep in mind that softer foams with lower densities compress and lose their bounce quicker than firmer, denser foam.

 The upper on these kicks is a very breathable mesh that's awesome for ventilating the feet but not so great at protecting them from side impacts from rocks and sticks.
 If you have a wider foot like one of our testers, your smallest toe will visibly bulge the mesh, making it very vulnerable to painful side impacts.
 Fortunately, a TPU overlay toe cap does a decent job of protecting the big toe.
 Just remember that it isn't full-thickness plastic, so avoid kicking anything directly.